ramankarki/hashnode-blogs-backup/ckqniiggs0dxss2s1d095g9yb.md

 ## 🕑🕑 A couple of months passed.
 While I was learning python, I came across hacking.

-I found hacking to be more fun and interesting.
-I watched some youtube videos on hacking and top hackers.
-Before I knew it, I was already into hacking.
-So, I started learning some ethical hacking.
+I found hacking to be more fun and interesting, and I started watching youtube videos on hacking and top hackers.
+I was continuously watching hacking videos and reading articles, and Before I knew it, I was already into hacking.
+So, I started searching for ethical hacking courses and began learning.

 Later, I realized that you should have expertise with UNIX-like OS, networking, scripting, programming language, databases, and web technologies to be a hacker.